Capture of Saddam Hussein: POW status

-A Pentagon spokesman said he was given the status as he was the leader of the "old regime's military forces."
+A Pentagon spokesman said he was given prisoner of war (POW) status as he was the leader of the "old regime's military forces."

-The spokesman, Major Michael Shavers, said Saddam, captured by US troops in December, was entitled to all the rights under the Geneva Conventions.
+The spokesman, Major Michael Shavers, said Saddam, captured by U.S. troops in December, was entitled to all the rights under the Geneva Conventions.
 The International Committee of the Red Cross had asked to visit the former Iraqi leader as soon as possible.
-The US spokesman did not give further details about Saddam Hussein's conditions of detention.
+Shavers did not give further details about Saddam's conditions of detention.

-POW status for Saddam Hussein meant that the former Iraqi leader would be eligible to stand trial for war crimes.
+POW status for Saddam meant that the former Iraqi leader would be eligible to stand trial for war crimes and crimes against humanity.

-There was controversy over TV pictures which showed Saddam Hussein undergoing a medical examination after his capture — footage regarded by some as a failure to protect him from public curiosity.
+There was controversy over TV pictures which showed Saddam undergoing a medical examination after his capture—footage regarded by some as a failure to protect him from public curiosity.
 A leading Vatican clergyman described the scenes as Saddam being "treated like a cow," and some sections of the Arab world were deeply offended by them.
-The US maintains that the pictures were shown to demonstrate to the Iraqi people that they no longer had anything to fear.
+The U.S. maintains that the pictures were shown to demonstrate to the Iraqi people that they no longer had anything to fear.

-A senior British official said Saddam — who was being held at an undisclosed location and interrogated by the Central Intelligence Agency (CIA) — was still refusing to co-operate with his captors, but the former president's capture the previous month was yielding results "far greater than we expected," the official told reporters on condition of anonymity.
+A senior British official said Saddam—who was being held at an undisclosed location and interrogated by the Central Intelligence Agency (CIA)—was still refusing to co-operate with his captors, but the former president's capture the previous month was yielding results "far greater than we expected," the official told reporters on condition of anonymity.

-The US-led coalition had used documents found with the ex-leader to mount operations against Saddam loyalists, the official said.
+The U.S.-led coalition had used documents found with the ex-leader to mount operations against Saddam loyalists, the official said.

+Cultural impact

+A British graphic from 2003 which depicted Hussein's hiding spot became an internet meme in the 2020s.
+The graphic depicts Hussein as a small red figure lying on its back in a spider hole, also highlighting other features of the hiding place including an air vent, fan, and entrance hidden by rubble.
+The simple shape of the design later became subject to pareidolia online, with examples of the graphic's likeness in foods and other products being reposted as memes on social media, particularly on TikTok.
+The graphic was ranked as one of the best Halloween costumes of 2024 by the British lifestyle magazine Dazed and the digital media company The Daily Dot, and was regarded by the American monthly magazine The Rolling Stone as one of the best memes of 2024.